PoorviAgrawal56/ATM-machine-python-/README.md

 # ATM-machine-python-
-a short program for atm machine using file handling and functions
+A program for atm machine using file handling and functions with proper handling of the functionalities.